ssmall41/pi_poetry/docs/architecture.md

 **Inputs:** A plain-text file containing one ASCII decimal digit per byte (e.g. `data/pi_100000000.txt`).

-**Outputs:** Chunks of `uint8_t` values in the range 0–9, typically 131,072 digits per chunk.
-The chunk size is snapped up by the pipeline to a multiple of `digits_per_char` (2) so downstream stages always receive complete digit pairs.
+**Outputs:** Chunks of `uint8_t` values in the range 0–9, the number of which is configurable via `digit_source.chunk_size`.
+The chunk size is snapped up by the pipeline to a multiple of `digits_per_char` so downstream stages always receive complete digit sets.

 **Key interface methods:**